Daimona/Wikimedia-portal-stats/README.md

 * How many visits have the Biology portal?
 * How many pages have the Free software portal?
+* Etc.

+## Installation

+Get the source code:

+    git clone --recursive git@github.com:valerio-bozzolan/Wikimedia-portal-stats.git

+Copy the configuration template:

+    cp config-example.php config.php

+Do things in the configuration:

+    editor config.php

+Have fun!

+## Usage

+Fetch all the portals:

+    ./fetch-portals.php

+Fetch statistics (interrupt with ^C when you think that you are enough!):

+    ./fetch-stats.php

+Publish the data:

+    # Publish data
+    ./publish.php

+Have fun with the website!

 ## License
 Copyright (C) 2017  Valerio Bozzolan and contributors